Global-Witness/overseas-companies-land-ownership-public/README.md

 ### Data

 The data for this analysis comes from the Land Registry.
 The first dataset up to October 2015 is freely available (although [not under an open license](https://datasets.landregistry.gov.uk/overseas/printable_terms/)) at [https://www.gov.uk/guidance/hm-land-registry-overseas-companies-data](https://www.gov.uk/guidance/hm-land-registry-overseas-companies-data).
-The snapshot from 2017 was purchased by Global Witness and processed to form a new .sqlite data product.
+The data from 2017 must be purchaed from the Land Resgistry to reproduce this analysis.